brightbytes/sql-cms/README.md

 - **TransformValidation**: An association of a Transform to a parameterized Validation that specifies the parameters required for the Validation.
 When a TransformValidation fails, the system fails its associated Transform, and execution halts in failure after that Transform's group completes execution.

-- **Validation**: A named, reusable, manditorily-parametrized SQL query that validates the result of a Transform via an intermediating TransformValidation's params, e.g. to verify that all rows in a table have a value for a given column, are unique, reference values in another table, etc.  Similar in intent to Rails Validations.
+- **Validation**: A named, reusable, manditorily-parametrized SQL SELECT statement that validates the result of a Transform via an intermediating TransformValidation's params, e.g. to verify that all rows in a table have a value for a given column, are unique, reference values in another table, etc.  Similar in intent to Rails Validations.
 Upon failure, returns the IDs of all invalid rows.

-- **DataQualityReport**: A named, optionally-parametrized SELECT SQL statement that is run after all Transforms have completed.
-The system will store the tabular data returned by the SQL and also include that data in the Notification email that is sent after a successful Run.
+- **DataQualityReport**: A named, reusable, manditorily-parametrized SQL SELECT statement the system runs via an intermediating WorkflowDataQualityReport's params after all Transforms have completed.
+The system will store the tabular Report data returned by the SQL, and also include that data in a Notification email that is sent after a successful Run.

 - **Run**: A record of the postgres-schema_name (useful for debugging/examining data), current status, and execution_plan of a given Run of a Workflow.
 When a User creates a Run for a Workflow, the system serializes the Workflow and **all** its dependent objects into the Run#execution_plan field, and execution of the Run proceeds against that field.
 This allows a Workflow to be changed at any time without affecting any current Runs.